 Simply follow a particular main idea outward from the center to see more notes on it.
 Follow further sub-ideas from there to explore details of the main concept.
 There’s no need to look through all the notes on the sheet, since you can see directly to details of the items you want to study.

-So, it’s best to have the original resource available for reference in case you require some specific fact as you’re reviewing.
+With mind mapping, it’s best to have the original resource available for reference in case you require some specific fact as you’re reviewing.
 If you need every single detail, use the charting or sentence method first, then build a mind map.

 For visual reference, mind mapping takes the cake.
 It’s immediately obvious what is connected to what.

 Digital Trends highlights some popular mind-mapping software: Bloomfire, MindMeister, Mind Vector, iThoughts, IdeaFlip, MindNode 2, MindMup 2, SimpleMind, Mindomo, and Coggle.